Västerås BK30

-Västerås BK30 is a sports club in Västerås, Sweden, established on 29 November 1929 as a merger out of IK City and IK Sture and named after 1930, the year it joined the Swedish Sports Confederation.
-The club nowadays mostly runs soccer, earlier even bandy, handball, ice hockey, table tennis and track and field athletics.
+Västerås BK30 is a sports club in Västerås, Sweden, established on 29 November 1929 as a merger of IK City and IK Sture and named after 1930, the year it joined the Swedish Sports Confederation.
+The club nowadays mostly runs soccer, earlier bandy, handball, ice hockey, table tennis and track and field athletics.

-The soccer activity has mostly used Ringvallens IP as home ground.
+The soccer activity has mostly used Ringvallens IP as a home ground.
 In 1969, a women's soccer team was established, which played in the Swedish top division in 1994.

-Up to the mid 1980s bandy was a major sport.
+Until the mid 1980s, bandy was a major sport.
 The club played in the Swedish top division in 1932 and 1936.

 BK30 Dam Fotboll (women's soccer) 2016 season

 In the 2016 Swedish Division 1 season, Västerås BK30 finished first and was promoted to Elitettan following a two game playoff versus Jitex Mölndal BK.

-Goal scores
+Goal scorers

 This is a list of all the goal scores for the 2016 season.